Boston United F.C.: Stadium

+York Street

-Boston United played at York Street until 2020, styled as The Jakemans Stadium through a sponsorship deal.
-There were four sides to the stadium: the main seated Mick George Stand; the Co-Operative York Street Stand; the Spayne Road Terrace; and the old away end—known as The Jakemans Stand and then turned into a home stand.
+Boston United played at York Street until 2020, known as the Jakemans Stadium due to a sponsorship deal.
+There were four sides to the stadium: the main seated Mick George Stand; the Co-Operative York Street Stand; the Spayne Road Terrace; and the old away end—known as the Jakemans Stand and then turned into a home stand.
 The away fans sat in a section of the York Street Stand.

 Former club chairman Jon Sotnick claimed it was not up to Football League standards and called for a new ground during the Pilgrims' time in the Football League.
 Planning applications were made to Boston Borough Council in June 2006, but the council turned down the application.
 The ground had a total capacity of 6,643.

+Boston Community Stadium

-The club built a new stadium outside the town, and on 10 April 2019 announced that the 2019–2020 season was to be their last at York Street.
+The club built a new stadium outside the town, and on 10 April 2019 announced that the 2019–20 season was to be their last at York Street.
+The ground's capacity is 5,061.

 For the beginning of the 2020–21 season, the club were granted permission to use Gainsborough Trinity's Northolme as their home ground temporarily whilst finishing touches were applied to their new stadium.

 The club played its first game at the Boston Community Stadium on 5 December 2020, resulting in a 2–0 home defeat to Chorley in the National League North.
+Due to COVID-19 restrictions, fans were not able to visit the new stadium until July 2021 for a friendly against Lincoln City which Boston won 5–0.